-INTRODUCTION The CLHIA is the national trade association for life and health insurers in Canada.
+The CLHIA is the national trade association for life and health insurers in Canada.
 Our members account for 99 per cent of Canada's life and health insurance business.
 The industry provides a wide range of financial security products such as life insurance, annuities, and supplementary health insurance.
-The Canadian Life and Health Insurance Association (CLHIA) is pleased to provide its comments to the Manitoba Minister of Finance in advance of the 2025 budget.
+Our industry also plays a key role in providing financial security to Canadians.